- in Garden , Weed Eater by David Miller

 Keeping your gas weed eater in good working condition means doing regular weed eater maintenance.
-Whether you have a cheap weed wacker that you just use on weekends or the best commercial weed eater for your landscaping business, this is something that needs to be done.
+Whether you have a cheap weed wacker that you just use on weekends or the best commercial weed eater for your landscaping business, this is something that needs to be done regularly.
 Here are a few of the important weed eater maintenance jobs that you need to schedule.

 To be able to perform at its peak your weed eater needs a supply of clean fuel.
-Every gas weed eater will have a fuel filter that removes impurities and debris from the fuel so that it doesn’t end up in the weed eater engine.
+Every gas weed eater will have a fuel filter that removes impurities and debris from the fuel so that it doesn’t end up in the weed eater's engine.

 You’ll find the fuel filter either in the fuel tank, on the end of the fuel line lying in the tank, or somewhere inline of the fuel line.
 Pop the old filter off and replace it.